CiscoWebexTeamsAmbassadors/StarterKits/index.md

 <span id="learn-more"></span>

-Cisco Spark Ambassador StarterKits are a collection of community created Open Source Bots and Integrations.
+Cisco Spark Ambassador Starter Kits are a collection of community created Open Source Bots and Integrations.
 Designed to be a kickstarter to meet the requirements of complex enterprise software configurations and satisfy data storage and transmission considerations.

 Contributions to this collection are provided as a reference implementation which will provide a solid set of functionality that works with most  default configurations of the respective application.

-Each StarterKit has been made available under an Open Source license (typically MIT License) allowing you to take the reference implementation of the Bot/Integration and customise freely to your needs.
+Each Starter Kit has been made available under an Open Source license (typically MIT License) allowing you to take the reference implementation of the Bot/Integration and customise freely to your needs.

 Many enterprises have strict InfoSec requirements around data storage and transmission.
-To address this, all StarterKits in this collection can be deployed in your preferred Cloud and every repository contains a precomposed Dockerfile, along with a Deploy to Heroku button allowing you to spin up a StarterKit on Heroku in just a few clicks.
+To address this, all Starter Kits in this collection can be deployed in your preferred Cloud and every repository contains a precomposed Dockerfile, along with a Deploy to Heroku button allowing you to spin up a Starter Kit on Heroku in just a few clicks.

 There is a Cisco Spark Space dedicated to this project which you can join via the Spark Ambassador team or via clicking this [link](https://eurl.io/#S1C_161YW)